 The metric stems down to your own sales process, methodology, and strategy.
 For instance, if your sales team exclusively targets prospects at trade shows, the average initial-contact-to-meeting rate would better reflect how they perform.

 On the flip side, if your salespeople target prospects exclusively on mail, you'd check email sales metrics like email open-rate, response rate, engagement rate, and percentage of recipients who move to the next step.

 Suppose your company outreaches prospects via phone calls you'd check for phone sale metrics like call-backs, percentage of prospects who agree to a conversation, percentage of prospects who move to the next step.

-And if your team focus on social media outreach, check social metrics like, percentage of LinkedIn connection requests, in-mail response rate, percentage of prospects engaged with on social media who move next step, conferences, trade shows events, number of meeting set, number of qualified opportunities generated.
+And if your team focus on social media outreach, check social metrics such as - percentage of LinkedIn connection requests, in-mail response rate, percentage of prospects engaged with on social media who move next step, conferences, trade shows events, number of meeting set, number of qualified opportunities generated.

 6. Sale Pipeline Coverage